 - Love Letter: Tatyana writes one to Onegin, and she even sings an aria while doing so.

-- Maid and Maiden: Tatyana has this dynamic with her maid Filippyevna in Act I.
+- Maid and Maiden: Filippyevna is the Maid to Tatyana's Maiden in Act I.

 - My God, What Have I Done?: Onegin has this after ruining Lenskys engagement and after shooting him dead.